LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Results of Direct Discrimination Assessment

 Results of GPT3.5 on the ``collaboration trust'' task, shown on Figure~\ref{fig:collaboration-trust}, have large variation, particularly across ethnicity and disability characteristics.
 The LLM assigns low collaboration trust to Gypsy, Blind, Mute and Paralyzed people.
 Mistral7b assigns P(low)$\approx$0.35 to almost every person.
-However, it only classifies the following as ``low trust'': Black, Brown and African American ethnicities; South African, Vietnamese, Nigerian, Brazilian, American, Ukrainian, Chinese, Kenyan, Colombian, Iraqi nationalities (i.e. mostly global south with the exception of American); and nonspeaking and mute in the case of disability characteristics.
-Counterintuitively, it assigns P(low)$\geq$0.5 to Man and Adult. \underline{Harmfulness:} Associating a social group with untrustworthiness is a common microaggression~\cite{williams2021after}.
+However, it only classifies the following as ``low trust'': Black, Brown and African American ethnicities; South African, Vietnamese, Nigerian, Brazilian, American, Ukrainian, Chinese, Kenyan, Colombian, Iraqi nationalities (\textit{i.e.} mostly Global South with the exception of American); and nonspeaking and mute in the case of disability characteristics.
+Counterintuitively, it assigns P(low)$\geq$0.5 to Man and Adult.
+Llama-3.1-8B assigns low collaboration trust to Nonspeaking, Mute, Blind, Child, Teenager and Young. \underline{Harmfulness:} Associating a social group with untrustworthiness is a common microaggression~\cite{williams2021after}.
 These results are consistent with harmful attitudes and microaggressions towards disabled people~\cite{aydemir2022development} related to exclusion and lower respect.